hugomailhot/MorphoLex-en/README.md

 https://link.springer.com/epdf/10.3758/s13428-017-0981-8

 ### Found a  mistake?
 Let us know!
 Too many databases out there are released with their original flaws and never updated.
-You can either open an issue ticket on this repo, or write Hugo Mailhot at [hmailhot@ucdavis.edu](hmailhot@ucdavis.edu).
+Please open an issue ticket on this repo to make us and others aware of what needs fixing.